Searea/dnd_weapons/info.md

 ## Potential (But unused/unbalanced so far) Properties
-Barbed: Do bonus Wounds
+*Barbed*: Bleeding?
     OR AP (Unarmoured)
     Ravaging?
     Deadly?

+*Painful*: Counts as double damage for concentration checks

+*Bleeding*: Counts as double damage for Bleeding Wounds

+*Cauterizing*: Prevents any Bleeding Wounds from this weapon
+    Can also close off a wound (if used with a heal check)?

-Bashing: If the opponent is using a blade/blocking/parrying item, this weapon causes the limb to go numb on a successful strike.
+*Bashing*: If the opponent is using a blade/blocking/parrying item, this weapon causes the limb to go numb on a successful strike.
     Fort ? or numb, cannot use the hand for 1 round All other limbs have similar penalties for the round, feet decrease land speed by 10'

-Reposte: When fighting defensively, if an adjacent enemy misses you they provoke an AoO from you
+*Reposte*: When fighting defensively, if an adjacent enemy misses you they provoke an AoO from you
     You can only do base weapon damage this way?

-Defensive (X): When you use this weapon to fight defensively, you gain a +X (Default 1) dodge bonus to AC, double in Total Defence
+*Defensive (X)*: When you use this weapon to fight defensively, you gain a +X (Default 1) dodge bonus to AC, double in Total Defence

-Deflect: Techniques this weapon use involve blocking and weaving as much as they do attacking.
+*Deflect*: Techniques this weapon use involve blocking and weaving as much as they do attacking.
 When a creature damages you with a weapon attack while you are wielding this weapon, you may use your reaction to reduce the damage by your dexterity modifier.
 This property may be applied to piercing weapons as well.

-Blocking (X): Uses durability to block, (Default x: All)
+*Blocking (X)*: Uses durability to block, (Default x: All)
     1) You must be aware (not Flat-footed, conscious, etc) in relation to the attack
     2) Uses a Reaction (AoO)